This article describes:

 The agreement score tells you the agreement level between included participants on the cards that belong in each category.
 Beside the agreement score, you can see the number of participants included in that score.

-A perfect agreement score is 1.0, which is what you'll see before standardizing (as each category has only been created by one person).
+A perfect agreement score is "—", which is what you'll see before standardizing as each category has been created by one person and therefore an agreement score does not make sense in that situation.
+People tend to agree with themselves!

 Once you standardize a category, check the agreement score to get an objective assessment of how similar the groupings are.
 Agreement scores from .8 and over means that 80% of participants in the new category agree with the grouping.
 This is a good standard.